Where can I get information about regional groups?

 In May 2000 Israel became a full member of the Group of Western European and other States on a temporary basis (subject to renewal), in WEOG's headquarters in the US, thereby enabling it to put forward candidates for election to various UN General Assembly bodies.
 In 2004, Israel obtained a permanent renewal to its membership.

 Türkiye participates fully in both the Group of Western European and other States and the Group of Asia-Pacific States, but for electoral purposes is considered a member of the Group of Western European and other States only.

 United States of America

 The United States of America is not a member of any regional group, but attends meetings of the Western Europe and Other States Group (WEOG) as an observer and is considered to be a member of that group for electoral purposes.

 There is an article on the origins and development of UN electoral groups in the UNU publication What is equitable geographic representation in the 21st century.

-Information about the chairmanship of the regional groups for each month is published in the General Information section of the UN Daily Journal.
+Information about the chairmanship of the regional groups for each month is published in the General Information section of the UN Daily Journal online.